Epoxy Floor Installation in the Milwaukee and Chicago Area

-Which Types of Epoxy are Common?
+Which Types of Epoxy Floors Are Common?

 - Bisphenol A: When it comes to epoxy coatings, Bisphenol A is by far the most commonly used.
 Because it comes in a variety of molecular weights, it is often employed in a range of settings, including flooring systems.